YJonmo/hyperparameter_search/README.md

 pip install -r requirement.txt
 ```

-3. Run the jupiter notebook (main.ipynb) in colab or locally in VSCode.
+3. Run the jupyter notebook (main.ipynb) in colab or locally in VSCode.

 ### Sample plots at the end of the jupyer notebook run